 \subsection{Data}

 To train the base model, we need data that is exhaustive, i.e. the input is fully expressible under constraints.
-For cIE, the base model should extract all the facts present in the text, regardless of constraints (i.e. perform open information extraction).
+In other words, there should be no facts in the text that we cannot express with entities and relations from the KB.
+We need this to train a model that is exhaustive.
+For cIE, this means that the base model should extract all the facts present in the text, regardless of constraints (i.e., perform open information extraction).
+If this was not the case, the model will likely learn to drop random triplets, and hence the performance would drop.
 For the boosted model, we can simulate the setting in which some samples express entities in the text that do not exist in the KB.
 For a fraction of the data we randomly remove some entities from the KB making it impossible for a base model to generate them in the constrained setting.
 We also remove these entities from the target triplet set by removing each triplet that contains the entity in question.
 By providing these samples during training, we let the model learn what happens when the entity in text is not present in the KB and hopefully bring it closer to generating the correct output.